popekim/dev-docs-en/coding-standards/csharp.md

 48. Try not to use an object initializer.
 Use explicit constructor with named parameters instead.
 Two exceptions.
     a.
 When the object is created at one place only. (e.g, one-time DTO)
     b.
 When the object is created inside a static method of the owning class. (e.g, factory pattern)

+49. Declare the variable for an `out` parameter on a seprate line.
+Do NOT declare it int the argument list.

+50. Do not use `using` declaration, introduced in C# 8.0.
+Use `using` statement instead.

+51. Always specify a data type after `new` keyword unless you are using annoymous type inside a function.

+52. Use private init-only setter(`private init`), introduced in C# 9.0, wherever possible.

+53. Use file scoped namespace declarations, introduced in C# 10.0.

+54. When strong-typing a generic type, use `readonly record struct`, introduced in C# 10.0.

 ## II.
 Code Formatting